Franklalalala/test_read_the_docs/docs/index.rst

 -  Optimize on the fly
 -  Topological check on the fly

-Besides, multiple analysis functions are available.
+Besides, multiple analysis pipelines are available.
 Currently, it well supports the exohedral fullerene systems
 :math:`\rm C_{2n}X_m(X=H, F,Cl, Br, I, OH, CF_3, CH_3)`.
 This is the
 user guide to help users hands-on.